Legal Notice

 (1) Information on the underlying exposures on a quarterly basis in accordance with technical standards specifying the information to be provided and the format thereof.
 Such technical standards set out forms of reporting templates to be used for providing such information, including a reporting template for residential real estate exposures.

-To support investors with this requirement, beginning in the February 2023 reporting period, Freddie Mac will provide loan level data on the reference pool at the time of issuance as well as monthly for all existing and new STACR transactions in the template set out in Annex II to Commission Delegated Regulation (EU) 2020/1224 for reporting asset-level information for loans to private households secured by residential real estate.
-Please refer to the “reference pool data download” in the “Relevant Links” section below for more information and download instructions.
-A separate document which provides a mapping and explanation to the existing reference pool disclosures and further explanation of each field is available here.
+To support investors with this requirement, starting in the February 2023 reporting period, Freddie Mac began providing loan level data on the reference pool at the time of issuance as well as monthly for all existing and new STACR transactions in the form of the template set out in Annex II (Underlying Exposures Information – Residential Real Estate) to Commission Delegated Regulation (EU) 2020/1224 for reporting asset-level information for loans to private households secured by residential real estate.
+Please refer to the download instructions and field mapping and explanations to the existing reference pool disclosures available here.

 EU institutional investors should obtain their own legal and regulatory advice to ensure the information Freddie Mac and the Trustee or Global Agents provide is sufficient.